 Maximum registration: 25 skaters

-The Adult group caters to a variety of skaters of different ages, levels of ability and interest.
-Some Adult group participants are parents of young skaters who want to learn more about the sport first-hand, while others are looking for fitness and exercise with a welcoming group.
+The Adult Rec Speed Skating Programs caters to a variety of skaters of different ages, levels of ability and interest.
+This program is for Adults and Special Olympic Athletes looking to train once a week.
+Some participants are parents of young skaters who want to learn more about the sport first-hand, while others are looking for fitness and exercise with a welcoming group.
 Practices are a mix of technical instruction, agility drills and lap skating.
-Many participants enjoy the group solely for recreational and fitness purposes, while others choose to compete in our club meets and even regional meets with other adult skaters.
-For serious competitive Masters skaters, this group will usually serve as a starting point before they choose to join either our Intermediate or Advanced Speed Skating group.
+Many participants enjoy the group solely for recreational and fitness purposes, while others choose to compete in our club meets and even regional/national meets with other skaters.
+For serious competitive Masters skaters (30+ years of age), this group will usually serve as a starting point before they choose to join either our Intermediate or Advanced Speed Skating group.